ThePossessed/RicardoBot/README.md

 Run

 ```
-npm install dotenv
-npm install discord.js
+npm install
 ```

-Technically, the node_modules are created from the npm install discord.js.
+Dependencies will be installed from the above command.
+I'd suggest using Docker to get all the necessary requirements.
 Make a .env file, add DISCORD_TOKEN= the token.
 This should be private and not public.
 I will send the developers the token privately.

 Run to test running bot